tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 ### Usage Notes

-- Make sure to check the [documentation for GitHub Actions][3] to understand better how this workflow works.
+Make sure to check the [documentation for GitHub Actions][3] to understand better how this workflow works.
 Take care to read the [Usage limits, billing, and administration][4] documentation for GitHub Actions.
-- Some project templates may already implement this GitHub action workflow, such as [tauri-svelte-template][5]
-- You can use this Action on a repo that doesn't have Tauri configured.
-We automatically initialize Tauri before building, and configure it to use your web artifacts.
+Some project templates may already implement this GitHub action workflow, such as [tauri-svelte-template][5].
+You can use this action on a repo that doesn't have Tauri configured.
+Tauri automatically initializes before building and configure it to use your web artifacts.

 [1]: https://github.com/tauri-apps/tauri-action
 [2]: https://github.com/tauri-apps/tauri-action#creating-a-release-and-uploading-the-tauri-bundles